irinaB11/anamorphicRayTracer/RayTracer2/README.md

-# Ray tracer framework in C++ for Computer Graphics
+# Anamorphic Ray Tracer in C++

 This is a C++ framework for a ray tracer.
-It was created for the Computing Science course "Computer Graphics" taught at the University of Groningen.
+It was originally created for the Computing Science course "Computer Graphics" taught at the University of Groningen.

 This framework is inspired by and uses (some) code of the ray tracer framework of Bert Freudenberg which unfortunately is no longer available.

-This framework was modified since its original use in the course "Computer Graphics" taught at the University of Groningen.
-The input for the framework consists of a .json file and an .obj file.
-The framework outputs an .obj file.
+This framework was modified since its original use.
+The purpose of this version is to construct anamorphic sculptures.
+The input for the framework consists of a scene description and the mesh of an object.
+The output of the framework is another mesh.
+This mesh represents the deformation of the original object based on its reflection on a mirror (plane, cylinder, sphere) present in the scene.

 ## Compiling the code